 Poet Karen McCarthy Woolf ran a series of John Clare workshops in July 2019, all hosted by Clapham Library, administered by Tim O’Dell and Arthur Lech.

-Simon Kövesi would like to thank his colleagues in the Department of English and Modern Languages, and across the Faculty of Humanities and Social Sciences, and others across Oxford Brookes University more widely, for early support and financial backing for this project.
+Simon Kövesi would like to thank his colleagues in the School of English and Modern Languages, and across the Faculty of Humanities and Social Sciences, and others across Oxford Brookes University more widely, for early support and financial backing for this project.
 Thanks to Jonathan Douglas and Fay Lant at the National Literacy Trust for early advice and encouragement.
 Thanks to Sarah Corbett, Clare Shaw, John Gallas and Karen McCarthy Woolf – all of whom are inspirationally talented and generous, both to me and to the workshop participants.
 Thanks to the keen energies and promotional abilities of all librarians and administrators at Bradford Libraries, Peterborough Central Library (Vivacity) and Peterborough Museum, Manchester Central Library and all at Lambeth Libraries – Clapham Library in particular: Dionne Hood, Elaine Wilkinson, Stacey Kennedy, Richard Hunt, Glenys Wass, Danny Middleton, Tim O’Dell and Arthur Lech respectively.
 Thanks to our sound engineer Joseph Carr of Oxford Brookes, without whom the audio recordings of Toby Jones would have been impossible.
 Thanks to Toby Jones for being so committed to the project from the very start.
 Thanks to all on the John Clare Society committee, for early financial backing of stage two of the project, and for promoting the project – especially to the society’s Chair, Dr Valerie Pedlar.
 Thanks to Dr Poppy Corbett for ongoing dramatical advice, and to Don Sloan of the Oxford Cultural Collective for crucial event and venue know-how.

 This kernel of this project was formed as a kind of answer to questions in my book, but also is a response to the work I have done with creative artists of all kinds – most especially in editing the John Clare Society Journal since 2008, running the ‘John Clare in Space’ conference at Brookes in 2014, and taking part in the By Our Selves project (film, book, merry dances) also in 2014.
 To all those artists, a deep debt of thanks for the loosening inspiration.